-- Furniture and fixtures 5 years
+5 years

-- Office equipment 5 years
+5 years

-- Leasehold improvements 5 years or over the lease term whichever is shorter
+5 years or over the lease term whichever is shorter

-- Tools and equipment 5 to 10 years
+5 to 10 years

-Motor vehicles 5 years
+5 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost of the item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.